sqlitecloud/docs/src/pages/docs/commands/get-key.md

 ---
 title: GET KEY
-description: The GET KEY command is used to retrieve a single specific setting about a keyname.
+description: The GET KEY command retrieves a single specific setting about a keyname
 ---

 ## Syntax